Skip to content

 Long-cycle strategy is the third.
 A two-year brand repositioning, a platform migration, an international expansion.
 These require ownership across every month, not senior judgment in bursts.
 Fractional works for the decision and the plan.
 Full-time is what executes it.

-The signals you are ready to move from fractional to full-time
+When are you ready to move from fractional to full-time?

 The move is a conditions check, not a calendar event.
-Four signals matter.
+The longer treatment of hiring your first CMO walks through the stage-specific signals in detail.
+Four matter most here.

 The first is a standing marketing function with a team forming underneath it.
 If two or three people report into marketing and another two are hiring, a part-time leader cannot run that structure.
 The team needs daily presence.